 That means that phrases like:

 “You need to sleep until 7 am.”

 This is NOT me being a kid-pessimist.
-It’s me living in reality and trying to help stop a lot of problems that arises around our parental/adult expectations of kids “knowing” time.
+It’s me living in reality.
+It’s also me trying desperately to help stop a lot of problems that happen around our parental/adult expectations of kids “knowing” time.

 Kids don’t understand time – so let’s do things a little (A LOT) different.

 Time is abstract.
 Kids can’t see it or feel it.
 They can’t touch it or hold it.

 Time is abstract (saying this one more time for good measure/emphasis/dramatic writing effect).

 Kids are young and new and just starting out in the world.
 They’re developing an understanding life around them and this starts with what they can see.
 Remember, this is a crowd that’s either working on or just mastered “object permanence” (understanding you didn’t really disappear during peek-a-boo).

 It’s no wonder they don’t understand a 1-minute warning at the park and then act shocked when it’s time to leave 60 seconds later.
 Time is abstract for them.

 This disconnect between adult understanding of time and kid understanding of time leads to a lot of gap and difficult transitions.